 Once this stage is finished your leather briefcase will be clean and also well protected from most day to day use.
 Certain products offer more waterproofing, but I find that these also tend to darken the leather more, so it’s about finding the best balance for you.
 In normal conditions, we would recommend that you follow steps 3 to 5 and clean and condition your leather briefcase every three to four months.

 STEP 6 - STORAGE

 If you’re anything like us, your leather briefcase is a daily essential and won’t ever need to be stored for long periods.
 However if you are lucky to have multiple bags in rotation or are using your briefcase less due to working from home more, you should make sure to store it properly.
 Most quality cases will be sold with a cotton dust bag that should always be used for storage.
 It’s a good idea to treat your bag before storing for long periods of time and make sure to store it somewhere that doesn’t get too much light, warmth or moisture.
 On a shelf in a closet or a wardrobe is always my go-to.
 Much like when you were drying your briefcase, fill it with some plain paper or leftover bubble wrap so that it keeps its shape while in storage.

 If you have any questions about bag care please feel free to contact us.
-Alongside leather bags, including our signature laptop briefcase, we also stock a leather care kit.
+Alongside women's and men's leather bags, including our signature slim leather briefcase, we also stock a leather care kit.